ferbs/webstack-micro/README.md

 ### Install

 * Download this repository
-  * you can rename the top/root directory from webpack-icro to your project name
+  * you can rename the top/root directory from webpack-micro to your project name
   * if you used git clone, you'll probably want to remove `.git` and start your own `git init .`

 * Set up environment variables